Availment of the 105-Day Expanded Maternity Leave Under Republic Act 11210 FAQs

 What is the Expanded Maternity Leave under RA 11210?

-The 105-Day Expanded Maternity Leave Law (RA 11210 or EML) provides the updated policy on maternity leave that cover females who are workers in the private and public sectors, workers in the informal economy, voluntary contributors to the Social Security System (SSS), and national athletes.
-It likewise grants a woman the option to allocate up to seven days of paid maternity leave to her child’s father or an alternate care giver.
+The 105-Day Expanded Maternity Leave Law (RA 11210 or EML) provides the updated policy on maternity leave that covers females who are workers in the private and public sectors, workers in the informal economy, voluntary contributors to the Social Security System (SSS), and national athletes.
+It likewise grants a woman the option to allocate up to seven days of paid maternity leave to her child’s father or an alternate caregiver.

 When did the law take effect and who can benefit from this law?

 The law took effect on March 11, 2019.
 Therefore, those who gave birth or had a miscarriage or emergency termination of pregnancy on March 11, 2019 onwards are already covered by RA 11212.

 What are the changes in the maternity leave period?

 The EML increased the paid maternity leave period to 105 days in case of livebirth, with an option to extend it for 30 more days, but without pay.
 The law also grants an additional 15 days of paid maternity leave for those who qualify as solo parents under RA 8972.
 These shall apply regardless of the mode of delivery